Language

 Keep your title tag under 600 pixels wide to avoid truncation

-Write meta descriptions between 120-158 characters for optimal display
+Write meta descriptions of about 120-158 characters for optimal display

 Enter a keyword to see how Google bolds matching terms in your snippet

-Toggle between Desktop and Mobile to check both views
+Toggle between Desktop and Mobile to check both pixel limits

-Use Copy HTML to get ready-to-paste title and meta tags
+Use Copy HTML Tags to grab ready-to-paste title and meta tags

-All processing happens in your browser - no data is sent to any server
+All text is measured in your browser - nothing is uploaded to a server

 Want to learn more?
 Read documentation →